jenfer/blockchain/README.md

-# Creating a Blockchain, Cryptocurrency and Smart Contracts
+# Blockchain, Cryptocurrency and Smart Contracts
 A basic decentralized blockchain running in Python with 3 sample nodes (miners).